YamanAlBochi/GlobalMarketAnalysisWithTableau/README.md

 # GlobalMarketAnalysisWithTableau

-We'll be exploring and analyzing a "Global Market" dataset with Python, then visualizing it professionally using Tableau..
+We'll be exploring and analyzing a "Global Market" dataset with Python, then visualizing it professionally using Tableau.

 _Jupyter Notebook Attached in the repository_